thibaudclement/cs269i/docs/lecture-5.md

 | **Upload**    | (2,2)  | (-1,3)    |
 | **Free-ride** | (3,-1) | (0,0)     |

-**Random-stopping assumption:** We are playing—possibly forever, when \(p = 0\).
+**Random-stopping assumption:** We are playing—possibly forever when \(p = 0\).
 At every iteration, we stop playing with probability \(p\) (for instance because another player’s connection defaults, or because there was a lawsuit against the network, etc.).

 In other words, Harry and Marvin repeat the file-sharing game: